Skip to main content

 hubify report typescript-strict-mode --success

-hubify report typescript-strict-mode --partial --note "Worked for most cases"
+hubify report typescript-strict-mode --partial --note "Worked for main codebase, conflicts with legacy modules"

 hubify report typescript-strict-mode --fail --error "Conflicted with existing config"